stefanradev93/BayesFlow/README.md

 os.environ["KERAS_BACKEND"] = "torch"
 ```

-If you use conda, you can instead set this individually for each environment:
+If you use conda, you can alternatively set this individually for each environment in your terminal:

 ```bash
 conda env config vars set KERAS_BACKEND=torch